 Replacing your factory speakers

-Silverado front door with Bose speaker (Crutchfield Research Photo)
+This Silverado's front door contains a Bose speaker (Crutchfield Research Photo)

 Front door speakers

-Stock speakers for the front of the Silverado are 6-1/2", a common size with great aftermarket support, and they utilize a simple clip-in plate for easy removal and installation.
-You won’t have trouble finding a speaker to fit any musical taste or budget.
+The stock front door speakers in the Silverado are 6-1/2" models, a common size with great aftermarket support.
+They utilize a simple clip-in plate for easy removal and installation, and you won’t have trouble finding a speaker to fit any musical taste or budget.
 You can put a 5-1/4" or 6-1/2" speaker in the front door with the help of an inexpensive mounting bracket, and you can even fit the slightly larger 6-3/4" speaker in there if you’re willing to drill some new screw holes.
 Crutchfield includes the mounting bracket (if needed) and speaker wiring harnesses with every speaker order.
-Trucks with the Bose system will have a tweeter up in the pillars; non-Bose vehicles may have a tweeter next to the speaker in the door.
+Trucks with the Bose system will have a tweeter up in the pillars.
+Non-Bose vehicles may have a tweeter next to the speaker in the door.